KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 [Please see this overview.](https://docs.pressuresuite.com/overview/roadmap/)

-## The customer wants to create his own web app or mobile app.
-How can KELLER help the customer?
+## The customer wants to create their own web app or mobile app.
+How can KELLER assist?

-Customer may use our WebApp to see that their devices are sending data (proof-of-concept).
-This means that he can IMMEDIATELY start testing our devices in his environment.
+Customers may use our WebApp to see that their devices are sending data (proof-of-concept).
+This means they can IMMEDIATELY start testing our devices in their environment.
-Then he can use our API to make data queries.
-He now has to develop an User-Interface and address our API.
-We help him with sample programs and good documentation.
+Then they can use our API to make data queries.
+They now have to develop a User Interface and address our API.
+We assist them with sample programs and good documentation.

-## The customer does not want to use our "cloud". (ie the customer wants to save and present the data by himself).
-How can KELLER help the customer?
+## The customer does not want to use our "cloud" (i.e., the customer wants to manage and present the data themselves).
+How can KELLER assist?

-Customer may use our WebApp to see that their devices are sending data (proof-of-concept).
-This means that he can IMMEDIATELY start testing our devices in his environment.
+Customers may use our WebApp to see that their devices are sending data (proof-of-concept).
+This means they can IMMEDIATELY start testing our devices in their environment.
-During the testing phase, he can start using our documentation to integrate his devices into his solution.
+During the testing phase, they can start using our documentation to integrate the devices into their solution.

-## Where can I find marketing/promotional material?
+## Where can I find marketing/promotional materials?

-Please contact <marketing@keller-druck.com>
+Please contact <marketing@keller-druck.com>.

 ## How do I sign up?
 How do I log in?
 How can I test it?

 See: <https://www.pressuresuite.com>
 For all those interested, there is a test user account (Demo1234 / Demo1234), with which everyone can log in and try out the WebApp.
 There are a few test devices visible and their measurement data.
-The login password can be seen on <https://www.pressuresuite.com.>
+The login password can be found on <https://www.pressuresuite.com>.

 ## Does the website also work on a mobile phone?

 Yes.
-The site is optimized for the PC / Mac with monitor screen.
+The site is optimized for PC / Mac with monitor screens.
-The WebApp is "responsive" and therefore it works on a mobile phone, too.
-However, because of the small screen area, the chart display is very difficult to use.
+The WebApp is "responsive" and therefore works on mobile phones, too.
+However, due to the small screen area, the chart display is very difficult to use.
-The mobile version is needed more to monitor triggered alarms and to monitor the current state of all devices.
+The mobile version is more necessary for monitoring triggered alarms and the current state of all devices.

-## What alarms are there
+## What alarms are there?

 There are three categories:

-- Application alarms: Alarms that the customer can set and are related to his application
+- Application alarms: Alarms that the customer can set and are related to their application
-  - Level Alarm: Here you can select a minima or maxima of any channel.
-Eg "If channel 'Pressure 1' has more than 2.5 bar, then trigger an alarm
+  - Level Alarm: Here you can select a minimum or maximum of any channel.
+E.g., "If channel 'Pressure 1' has more than 2.5 bar, then trigger an alarm."
 - Device Alarms: These are alarms that are automatically triggered if a device experiences an extraordinary condition.
 For example:
   - Low Battery Capacity / Critical Battery Capacity
-  - "Low Battery Voltage " / "Critical Battery Voltage"
+  - "Low Battery Voltage" / "Critical Battery Voltage"
   - Extraordinary humidity in the sensor
   - Device does not send or is sending late

 ## How do I know that the devices are communicating?

-On the WebApp you can read the time of the last communication.
+On the WebApp, you can read the time of the last communication.
 ![Last Data on www.pressuresuite.com](../LastData.png"Last Data")

 ## Can I use existing data from the GSM2Datamanager switch to the PressureSuite Cloud?